denog/denog.github.io/de/meetings/denog14/index.md

 DENOG14 is our first in-person conference since the start of the ongoing coronavirus pandemic.
 Especially in our field, where many people work on critical infrastructure, we must take responsibility to ensure a safe event.

-We will provide rapid testing infrastructure and require attendees to test before entering the event location.
+We will provide rapid testing infrastructure and require attendees to test daily before entering the event location.
 We encourage participants to wear masks.

-More details will be published closer to the event.
-Safety measures will be adjusted to the government regulation and situation in November.
+The test center onsite is open during the following hours, estimated time to result ist ~10min:
+Sunday, Nov.
+13th: 09:30 - 15:30 CET
+Monday, Nov.
+14th: 08:30 - 15:00 CET
+Tuesday, Nov.
+15th: 08:00 - 14:00 CET

+The test center uses [LumiraDx Antigen Tests](https://www.lumiradx.com/uk-en/test-menu/antigen-test) which provide a 97.6% positive agreement versus RT-PCR in patients tested within 12 days of the onset of symptoms.
 # Location

 <img src="https://www.law-school.de/fileadmin/_processed_/b/f/csm_IMG_0507_042020MartinM_1e93ab1357.jpeg" style='width:350px;'>